Sign Up for Our Newsletter!

 • Pledges: Written and signed donation pledges, consistent with gift documentation requirements.

 • Real Property (Real Estate): Gifts of residential, commercial, or undeveloped real estate may be accepted subject to prior review and due diligence.
-This includes environmental assessments, title review, and evaluation of any liabilities such as taxes, insurance, mortgages, or maintenance costs.
+This includes environmental assessments, title reviews, and evaluations of any liabilities, such as taxes, insurance, mortgages, or maintenance costs.
 Final approval rests with the Chief Development Officer, with consultation from legal counsel and the CEO as needed.

 • Publicly Traded Securities: Readily marketable securities.